Temporary crown: Materials

 A systemic study found that di-methacrylate-based provisional restorations had better flexural strength and hardness than the mono-methacrylate-based ones, while, within the mono-methacrylate group, poly-methylmethacrylate showed better flexural strength than poly-ethylmethacrylate.

 Oral hygiene

 Oral hygiene tooth brushing and flossing is crucial to prevent gingival inflammation and bleeding.
-Patients are advised to pull the dental floss out buccally instead of pulling back up through the contact point.
+Patients are advised to pull the dental floss out buccally instead of pulling it back up through the contact point.
 This is to avoid accidentally pulling out a provisional restoration.